airladon/FigureOne/README.md

 The library used to draw interactive figures at <a href="https://www.thisiget.com">thisiget.com</a>.

-This library draws shapes in WebGL, and text with Canvas 2D - and therefore requires HTML5 support.
+This library uses WebGL and therefore requires HTML5 support.

 ## Getting Started